SamuelPelletier/tuto-Git/tuto_git.md

 <img src="assets/commit-and-tree.png">

 In this schema *98ca9* is the reference of the commit.
-A commit construct a tree of files references.
-In tree we find only the list of modifing files

 To create a commit, we may follow this three steps :
 1) Add files to the commit tree where we would like save modifications (git add)